Prerequisite Setup

 Using Rule Groups

-The or
+or

-rule also supports using rule groups.
-For example:
+also supports rule groups:

 class User extends Validate {